juicyllama/llana/README.md

 ## Databases

-We are working to support all major databases, if you would like to contribute to the open source project and help integrate your faviourt database, checkout our [contribiution guidelines](https://juicyllama.com/developers/contributing).
+We are working to support all major databases, if you would like to contribute to the open source project and help integrate your preferred database flavor, checkout our [contribution guidelines](https://juicyllama.com/developers/contributing).

 [ExpressJs Database Integration Guide](https://expressjs.com/en/guide/database-integration.html)